Mỹ Tho, Đồng Tháp

-Administrative history
+Mỹ Tho; is a ward and capital of Đồng Tháp province, Vietnam.
+It is one of the 102 wards and communes of the province following the reorganization in 2025.

+History

 Previously, Mỹ Tho ward was part of the following wards: Ward 1, Ward 2 and ward Tân Long belonging to the old Mỹ Tho city.

 June 12, 2025, 15th National Assembly Issued Resolution No. 202/2025/QH15 on the arrangement of provincial-level administrative units.
 Accordingly, the entire natural area and population size of the former Tiền Giang province were merged into Đồng Tháp province.